 Online Training Modules

-In May 2017, every staff employee at Niagara University was assigned mandatory online training for addressing harassment and sexual assault on college campuses.
-If you are a new employee or would like to take the training again, please go to LawRoom.com and login using your credentials or go through the "forgot login/password" process.
+If you are a new employee or would like to take the training again, please go to LawRoom.com and login using your NU email or go through the "forgot password" process.

 If you do not have login credentials and were never assigned the training, please contact the Title IX Coordinator Ryan Thompson at 716.286.8324 or email@example.com.

 If you were assigned the training via email, please note that the email link to your course will only remain live for two weeks.
 After that, you will need login credentials to access your course.
-To recover your login credentials, go through the "forgot login/password" process at LawRoom.com.
+To recover your login credentials, go through the "forgot password" process at LawRoom.com using your NU email address.

 For technical support with the training program, contact Support.LawRoom.com.